deeplearninc/relaax/README.md

 ```

 It allows to hold your changes and contributions for the `relaax`
-and use all of this changes in your own docker image.
+and use all of this in your own docker image.
 <br><br>

 #### [OpenAI Gym](#contents)